What is MEEN?

 - On the following page, enter your name and credit card information and select Book Now.

 - Note: The discount conference rate should be automatically applied, but if it’s not showing up, select Group Rate (NOT Promo Code) and enter 7922593.

 Who should attend

-This conference is open to University administration, faculty and staff working with technology entrepreneurship.
-Among others, representatives from entrepreneurship centers, technology commercialization offices, entrepreneurship education are encouraged to attend.
+This conference is open to University administration, faculty, and staff working with technology entrepreneurship.
+Among others, representatives from entrepreneurship centers, technology commercialization offices, and entrepreneurship education are encouraged to attend.